Vagab/eip712/README.md

 ---

-Library for encoding EIP-712 typed data in elixir.
+Library for encoding and signing [EIP-712](https://eips.ethereum.org/EIPS/eip-712) typed data in elixir.

 See the [documentation](https://hexdocs.pm/eip712) for more information.